Jarosław Wałęsa: Early life and education

+Career

+As a result of the European Parliament's election of June 2009, he became a member of the parliament.
+In 2014, he was re-elected.

+Wałęsa became the director of the Civic Institute, said to be the research institute of Civic Platform, a Polish political party, on 16 June 2015.

+Personal life

 He married Ewelina Jachymek in a civil ceremony in 2012, and in a convent in 2013.
 Their son Wiktor was born in March 2014, becoming the twelfth grandson of Lech Wałęsa.

-In the European Parliament election June 2009, he became a member of the European parliament.
-In 2014, he was re-elected.

-He lost his brother, Przemyslaw, (born 1974), Lech Wałęsa's third son, a border guard, who lived in the Morena district in Gdańsk, on 8 January 2017.
+He lost his brother, Przemyslaw, Lech Wałęsa's third son, a border guard, who lived in the Morena district in Gdańsk, on 8 January 2017.

-Wałęsa became the new head of the Civic Institute, said to be the think tank of Civic Platform, a Polish political party, on 16 June 2015.